 This Office has held that a matter may be dismissed for failure to prosecute when a party fails to appear at a scheduled proceeding or fails to submit required documents.
-Here, Employee was warned in the Order Convening the Prehearing Conference that failure to comply could result in sanctions including dismissal.
-Employee did not provide a written prehearing statement and failed to appear at the Prehearing Conference.
-Both were required by the aforementioned Order.
+Here, Employee was warned in each Order that failure to comply could result in sanctions including dismissal.
+Employee did not appear at the Status Conference, and did not provide a written response to my Order for Statement of Good Cause.
+Both were required for a proper resolution of this matter on its merit.
 I conclude that Employee has not exercised the diligence expected of an appellant pursuing an appeal before this Office, and that therefore, the matter should be dismissed for his failure to prosecute.